 - Power and/or water are often accessible, depending on your site booking.

-- You usually have access to a loading bay if required, to set up and unload product and samples.
+- You usually have access to a loading bay if required, to set up and unload products and samples.

 - Once the bookings are made, you’re restricted to activate in the area that has been booked.
 If the weather is too hot, it rains or the foot traffic isn’t ideal on the day, you cannot move areas which may mean the activation is less effective.